Skip to main content

 Anne Sofie Fink

-As a DM consultant in DeiC, I focus on how data and metadata can be more easily shared and reused FAIR - nationally and internationally.
-There is a close interplay between data sharing / recycling and the services that exist or should be developed for this.
-This interplay between resource (data, metadata or other research object) and services is of particular interest to me.
-I have previously worked as a researcher in the social sciences method.
+As head of the Data Management Team in DeiC, I focus on how data and metadata can be more easily shared and reused according to the FAIR principles - nationally and internationally.
+There is a close interaction between data sharing/reuse and the services that exist or should be developed for this.
+In this context, I put particular emphasis on collaboration and networking nationally and internationally to ensure that we in DeiC's Data Management Team have insight into the researchers' needs and how we can meet them in the work with data management support and compliance with the FAIR principles.
+I have previously worked as a researcher within social science.

 Hannah Mihai